S-Coggin/S-Coggin/README.md

 ---

-🔭 See below for technical focus as a Software Engineer:
+🔭 See below for my more technical data as a Software Engineer:

 🛠️ Tools & Technologies
 - Languages: GoLang, PHP (Laravel), JavaScript, HTML/CSS